Methodism: Salvation

-Sacraments
+Sacraments and rites

 Methodists hold that sacraments are sacred acts of divine institution.
 Methodism has inherited its liturgy from Anglicanism, although Wesleyan theology tends to have a stronger "sacramental emphasis" than that held by evangelical Anglicans.

 In common with most Protestants, Methodists recognize two sacraments as being instituted by Christ: Baptism and Holy Communion (also called the Lord's Supper).
 Most Methodist churches practice infant baptism, in anticipation of a response to be made later (confirmation), as well as baptism of believing adults.
 The Catechism for the Use of the People Called Methodists states that, "[in Holy Communion] Jesus Christ is present with his worshipping people and gives himself to them as their Lord and Saviour."
 In the United Methodist Church, the explanation of how Christ's presence is made manifest in the elements (bread and wine) is described as a "Holy Mystery".
+In certain Methodist connexions, such as the Missionary Methodist Church and the New Congregational Methodist Church, the rite of feetwashing is practiced at the time that the Lord's Supper is celebrated.

 Methodist churches generally recognize sacraments to be a means of grace.
 John Wesley held that God also imparted grace by other established means such as public and private prayer, Scripture reading, study and preaching, public worship, and fasting; these constitute the works of piety.
 Wesley considered means of grace to be "outward signs, words, or actions ... to be the ordinary channels whereby [God] might convey to men, preventing [i.e., preparing], justifying or sanctifying grace."
 Specifically Methodist means, such as the class meetings, provided his chief examples for these prudential means of grace.